Potatoes

 "You bastard, Wang, you'll just have to wait and see."

 The day to bring home Mr. Wang's bride drew near.
-Mr. Wang cut his long hair he had always been proud of.
+Mr. Wang cut his long hair, which he had always been proud of.
 At the same time, rumors spread that it was the bride's idea.

-Chinese guests left home around 2 a.m.
+The Chinese guests left the home around 2 a.m.
 Watching them leave, Boknyeo entered Wang's house.
-Her face was white with powder makeup.
+Her face was white with powder.

 The bride and groom looked at her in surprise.
 Glaring at them with angry eyes, she walked over to Wang, grabbed his arm, and held onto it.
 A strange laugh escaped her lips.